Steinz0/FootBallGame-Apprentissage/README.md

 2 Datasets:
  - Users
- - Logs Games
+ - Orders

 #### Users

-It's a MongoDb dataset, which you have the userid and a list of all logs ids for the the userid
+MongoDB again, this dataset registre all logs games for all user.

+For each element:
+ - userId
+ - logs : lists of all log ids

 #### Logs Games

-The file represents the positions of the players and the ball in the current match.

-How to read one line :
-- 1st value : Red Team Score
-- 2nd value : Blue Team Score
-- 3rd value : Position x to the ball
-- 4th value : Position y to the ball
+MongoDB again, this dataset registre all order for all user.

+For each element:
+- userId
+- ballCoord
-- [Nb of red players] : Position x  Position y
+- redCoords : Position x  Position y for all red players
-- [Nb of blue players] : Position x  Position y
+- blueCoords : Position x  Position y for all red players
+- score
+- ActualPlayer : The position of the player you the order is destinate
+- order

 ### Membres du binôme
   - KRISNI Almehdi